 POSITION PURPOSE: Two to three sentences describing the overall purpose of the position.

-11. Other Duties: Perform other duties as assigned.
+Perform other duties as assigned.
+Must be HIPAA compliant.

 This description is not intended and should not be construed to be an exhaustive list of all responsibilities, skills and efforts or work conditions associated with the job.
 It is intended to be an accurate reflection of the general nature and level of the job.